docfex/docfex/doc/Docker/UsingDockerCompose.md

 Since docfex should be able to handle big pdfs, the environment settings for Elasticsearch were also increased.
 For that, the heap size was increased by changing the JVM options *-Xms* and *-Xmx* from 512 MB to 2 GB respectively.
-Additionally, also the maximal http content lenght was increased to 1.7 GB to be able to send large files.
+Additionally, also the maximal http content lenght was increased to 1700 MB to be able to send large files.

 **Note:** Per default, both Elasticsearch services store their values in docker volumes.
 If this is not wanted, you must change the service volumes for both services to bind mount.